Do you offer any workshops?

 - Internships are unpaid, but always have paid work opportunities through the studio pl bonuses.

-If you are interested in interning please email Info@chrisburkard.com with your resume attached.
+If you are interested in interning please email Info@chrisburkard.com with your resume attached with a subject line that reads "YOUR NAME - INTERNSHIP".
 We will send you back an information packet.
-Serious Inquiries only.
+Please, serious Inquiries only.

 Do you have any books?